 For the purposes of this project, ports A, C, G0, and G1 have been utilized with port G configured as TTL logic inputs and 50-Ohm termination.
-The termination switches are physically located on the board near the G port, and it is not specifically mentioned in the V1495 User Manual how to configure this.
+The termination switches are physically located on the board near the G port, and it is not specifically indicated how to set for 50 Ω termination in the V1495 User Manual.
 Furthermore, the inner workings of the V1495 (i.e. board layout) are not readily available even if the user wishes to have these for configuration purposes.
-The easiest way to determine how to program and utilize the V1495 is to familiarize oneself with the concepts of an FPGA and how the Cyclone FPGA for this board is connected to the external world via the V1495\USR\FIRMWARE that is provided for free.
-A basic overview of this firmware is provided in section "2.7 V1495\USR\firmware" on page 20.
+The easiest way to determine how to program and utilize the V1495 is to familiarize oneself with the concepts of an FPGA and how the Cyclone FPGA for this board is connected to the external world via the V1495_USR_FIRMWARE that is provided for free.
+A basic overview of this firmware is provided in section "2.7 V1495_USR_firmware" on page 20.